ififfy/flipflip/docs/sources.md

 * .pls
 * .xspf

+## Subtitles
+* .vtt

+?> While VTT files are not the most common, there are many [online tools](https://subtitletools.com/convert-to-vtt-online) which can easily convert more common formats (e.g. SRT, SSA/ASS, SBV, etc.) to WebVTT.

 ## Modifying sources
 #### Adding new source
 Click `+` and choose one of the following options: